Skip to Main Content

 Consider contacting a librarian to discuss your search.
 A librarian can help you choose the best databases to search, develop a search strategy, save your searches, and more.

-mice, rats, fish, invertebrates, reptiles, amphibians or birds
+What animals are not USDA-regulated species?
+Mice, rats, fish, invertebrates, reptiles, amphibians or birds bred for research.

 You may also want to review the Duke IACUC Policy on Considerations for Alternatives as well as Protocol Forms.